Introduction

 The point of this somewhat ridiculous string of font-families is to try using the default font of the system’s user interface.
 It will go through each of those fonts until it finds one that is installed on the system, and then use that.
 Using a stack like this often produces pleasing results, especially if you’re going for a somewhat ‘neutral’ font style.

-One popular and easy method to get fonts that are not installed on a user’s computer is to use an online font library like Google Fonts, Font Library or the premium, but non-free Adobe Fonts.
+One popular and easy method to get fonts that are not installed on a user’s device is to use an online font library.

 To use a font from one of these libraries, go to the website, select a font and then copy a snippet from the website to import that font from their server into your website.
 You’ll be given either a <link>